-- (c) the Chief Forensic Psychiatrist is satisfied that - (i) the admission of the prisoner or detainee is necessary for his or her care or treatment; and - (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the prisoner or detainee. - (4) If the Chief Forensic Psychiatrist is not satisfied of the matters specified in subsection (2)(b) or subsection (3)(c), the Secretary, after considering the written reasons of the Chief Forensic Psychiatrist for not being so satisfied, may request the Secretary of the responsible Department in relation to the Mental Health Act 2013 to review the decision of the Chief Forensic Psychiatrist. - (5) If following a review of a decision undertaken on a request made under subsection (4) the Secretary of the responsible Department in relation to the Mental Health Act 2013 agrees to the making of a direction under subsection (2) or (3), the Director may make that direction despite the matters specified in subsection (2)(b) or (3)(c) not being satisfied.
+- prisoner or detainee can be removed under section 36; and - (c) the Chief Forensic Psychiatrist is satisfied that - (i) the admission of the prisoner or detainee is necessary for his or her care or treatment; and - (ii) adequate facilities and staff exist at the secure mental health unit for the appropriate care and treatment of the prisoner or detainee. - (4) If the Chief Forensic Psychiatrist is not satisfied of the matters specified in subsection (2)(b) or subsection (3)(c), the Secretary, after considering the written reasons of the Chief Forensic Psychiatrist for not being so satisfied, may request the Secretary of the responsible Department in relation to the Mental Health Act 2013 to review the decision of the Chief Forensic Psychiatrist. - (5) If following a review of a decision undertaken on a request made under subsection (4) the Secretary of the responsible Department in relation to the Mental Health Act 2013 agrees to the making of a direction under subsection (2) or (3), the Director may make that direction despite the matters specified in subsection (2)(b) or (3)(c) not being satisfied.